 It might be surprising to hear that there’s some controversy over whether it’s a good idea to tempt your cat with lasers, but the cat-laser debate is one that has been going on for some time.

 The main problem noted by cat enthusiasts who are anti-laser is that having your cat chase a laser is a form of teasing.
-Remember, your cat is stalking and pouncing on that red dot because her brain is telling her that it’s food to be caught and killed.
-She’s not doing it distinctly as a form of play, even if she’s having fun.
+Remember, your cat is stalking and pouncing on that red dot because its brain is telling it to catch the food and kill it.
+The cat’s not doing it distinctly as a form of play, even if it’s having fun.

 Laser Pointer Safety Tips

 Provided that your cat seems to actually enjoy chasing a laser and isn’t just caught in an endless loop of hunt-pounce-disappointment, there’s probably nothing to be worried about.
 Chasing a laser is a fantastic way for your cat to get some physical and mental exercise, and also lets it tap into its kitty instincts for a bit—something that indoor cats don’t get to do quite as often as they might like to.

 Of course, you should still make sure to follow proper safety tips to avoid harming your cat during play.
 Here are two big ones to note.

 Don’t shine the light directly in your cat’s eyes.
 Even toy lasers emit an incredibly bright light, so you mustn't shine it directly at your cat (or yourself!).
 If you do, you could cause vision problems and/or eye injuries.